-The Policy of the ACT Department of Education and Training is for each school to develop and implement its own curriculum within frameworks formulated by the Department.
+The Policy of the ACT Education Directorate is for each school to develop and implement its own curriculum within frameworks formulated by the Directorate and in accordance with the Australian Curriculum.
 The School Board examines and approves the curricula of the school.
 There is a cyclical program of curriculum review and renewal.
-Copies of the various curriculum documents are available in the Library should parents wish to peruse them.

 Aranda School is committed to: